-If you find yourself in a situation involving others, we recommend that you liaise with them and agree on a consistent message and approach to the media.
-It is advisable to warn all those concerned about the prospect of press scrutiny of their professional and personal lives.
+We recommend that you liaise with others involved in the matter and agree on a consistent message and approach to the media.
+It is advisable to warn all those concerned about the prospect of press intrusion, attention and scrutiny of their professional and personal life.
 It might also be appropriate to let others close to you know in case they are approached by the media.